jesper54321/National-React/README.md

 # Manual of the Developer User

 Project's setup is easy to follow, and variation of material versions used should be a big deal.
-The following are sets of requirements and steps to get this working, made as clear and brief as possible.
+The following are sets of materials, requirements and steps to get this working, made as clear and brief as possible.

-#### Materials for Project Setup;
+## Materials for Project Definition and Project Setup (Respectively)

+* Justinmind      - User Interface Design tool used for the making of the Project's prototype.
+* DIA             - Diagram Design tool used for the making of the Database's structure
+* Visual Paradigm - Diagram Design tool used for the making of User Cases.

 * Visual Studio Code - Mainly used IDE (Integrated Development Environment) for development (other IDEs can be used).
 * NodeJS             - Features a server for local deployment, templates and structure used by ReactJS.